MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-password.md

 ms.topic: reference
 ms.date: 02/29/2024

-#Customer intent: As a dev, devops, I want to know how to use the Native authentication's email and password API reference in Microsoft Entra ID for customers
+#Customer intent: As a dev, devops, I want to learn how to integrate customer apps with Native authentication's email and password API that Microsoft Entra ID for customers supports.
 ---

 # Native authentication with email and password API reference